open890/kenwood-ts890/VOIP-HOWTO.md

 ## Data Format

-The packets returned are RTP (https://tools.ietf.org/html/rfc3550) packets, with he RTP payload type is specified as `96`, which means that it's a vendor-specific payload.
+The packets returned are RTP (https://tools.ietf.org/html/rfc3550) packets, with the RTP payload type specified as `96`, which means that it's a vendor-specific payload.

 The payload of these packets are simply raw PCM samples, and you can pipe them into `ffmpeg` for transcoding to other formats, like MP3 or M4A (see below)